l7mp/stunner/doc/AUTH.md

    ...
    var credentials = StunnerAuth.getStunnerCredentials();
    ```
-2. *The clients and STUNner gateway exchange a username/password pair over a secure channel.* The
+2. *The clients receive the username/password pair over a secure channel.* The
-   easiest way is to encode the username/password pair used for STUNner in the [ICE
+   easiest way is to encode the username/password pair used for STUNner is in the [ICE
    server configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer) returned to
    clients.
 E.g., using the above [Node.js
    library](https://www.npmjs.com/package/@l7mp/stunner-auth-lib):